CFBCWorks/Independence40SKN/_items/SKN_IN13.md

 title: A Tempting to Confess

-shortdesc: “A Tempting to Confess” is a novel about a Caribbean family in crisis.
-However, this novel is presently being rewritten and will be available soon.”
+shortdesc: “An upcoming novel that delves into the struggles of a Caribbean family facing a crisis.”

 categories: [ Novel ]